SamueleD98/assignment_1/README.md

 In order to install and run this application, first you should install the *aRMOR* and the *SMACH* package (you can follow the procedure described [here](https://unigeit.sharepoint.com/sites/106723-ExperimentalRoboticsLaboratory/Class%20Materials/Forms/AllItems.aspx?id=%2Fsites%2F106723%2DExperimentalRoboticsLaboratory%2FClass%20Materials%2FROS%2Dinstallation%2Emd&parent=%2Fsites%2F106723%2DExperimentalRoboticsLaboratory%2FClass%20Materials)).
 Mind that the software also exploits [roslaunch](http://wiki.ros.org/roslaunch), [rospy](http://wiki.ros.org/rospy) and [actionlib](http://wiki.ros.org/actionlib/DetailedDescription).

 For running the software call the launcher with `roslaunch assignment_1 system.launch`.
 This will set the parameters in the server, run the aRMOR server, the state machine and all the other necessary components later described.
 The parameters you can tune for testing the software are later described.

 ## Code description

+### Software components

+It follows the details of each software component implemented in this repository, which is available in the scripts/ folder.

+*The State Machine node*

+*The Ontology Interface node*
+*The Robot State node*
+*The Scanner node*
+*The Planner node*
+*The Controller node*